alinaugustin/htmx-crud-nodejs-express-api-login-cookie/README.md

 # HTMX Login App

-This project is a simple login application built with Node.js, Express, and HTMX.
+This project is a simple login and CRUD application built with Node.js, Express, and HTMX.
 It demonstrates how to handle user authentication with cookies and dynamic page updates.

 ## Project Structure